 A ground-level intervention can have a larger impact if scaled through policy change.

-We scale BRAC’s impact through policy reforms.
+We scale BRAC’s impact through policy reform.
 We have a three-pronged approach: a) proactively advocate for strategic public policy reform in cross-cutting areas b) facilitate policy interventions by programme units, and c) design tools for effective person-to-person advocacy.
 We do evidence-based policy analysis, build coalitions of the willing, facilitate public discourse, and offer policy alternatives to relevant agencies.

 IMPACT